TalmageTalmage/rokenbok-controller-port/README.md

 Data - Digital 4

-Ground the VCC line from the Command Deck
+Ground the Ground line from the Command Deck into the Arduino

+Put the VCC into any port you like.

 You can find details on the pins of the DB9 connector [here.](Documentation/DB9Pinout.txt)